Agriculture programs

 Soil Extension Project

-From mid-2024, South Australia’s eight landscape boards are working together on this project to empower land managers to take responsibility for their soil’s health, resulting in improved productivity and environmental outcomes.
+From mid-2024, South Australia’s eight landscape boards worked together on this project to empower land managers to take responsibility for their soil’s health, resulting in improved productivity and environmental outcomes.

-The one-year project funded by the Landscape Priorities Fund, aims to equip land managers with an understanding of the latest soil science and the skills and knowledge to translate soil test results into on-farm actions that improve soil health and address the constraints of the soil.
-This includes understanding opportunities and constraints for soil carbon sequestration in native vegetation.
+The one-year project funded by the Landscape Priorities Fund, aimed to equip land managers with an understanding of the latest soil science and the skills and knowledge to translate soil test results into on-farm actions that improve soil health and address the constraints of the soil.
+This included understanding opportunities and constraints for soil carbon sequestration in native vegetation.

-We are partnering with EP Ag Research to deliver this project with Brett Masters taking on the role of our Eyre Peninsula soil extension officer.
-Brett and the soil extension officers in other landscape board regions, will work collaboratively with land managers, industry and agriculture groups, soil specialists and researchers across the state to deliver extension activities, including education resources, demonstration sites and case studies.
+We partnered with EP Ag Research to deliver this project with Brett Masters taking on the role of our Eyre Peninsula soil extension officer, working collaboratively with land managers, industry and agriculture groups, soil specialists and researchers across the state to deliver extension activities, including education resources, demonstration sites and case studies.

 Regenerative Agriculture Program